BaraniDharanASB/dgct-ait-fsd/README.md

-# DGCT AIT Full Stack Development Project
+# Full Stack Development Project

 ## Overview
-This repository contains the Full Stack Development project for DGCT AIT.
+This repository contains the Full Stack Development project.
 The project is built using modern web development technologies and follows best practices for both frontend and backend development.

 ## Features
 - Full stack web application